kieranrcampbell/r-workshop-march-2019/README.md

 4. Install cellassign (see section "Installation of cellassign")

-If you have problems please file a github issue here.
+If you have problems please file a github issue.

+# Tutorial materials

-The RMarkdown document can be found [here](http://ineedtoupdatethisbeforetheworkshop)
+The RMarkdown document compiled as html can be found [here](http://kieranrcampbell.github.io/r-workshop-march-2019).